Germany, once seen as an example in the coronavirus fight, battles to contain spike in infections

 When cases rise into the “red” threshold, “special restrictions are required immediately,” the statement said.
 Those include limiting the number of contacts allowed and considering mandated closing times.

-“Now is not the time to party,” Berlin Mayor Micheal Müller said in a news conference earlier Friday.
+“Now is not the time to party,” Berlin Mayor Michael Müller said in a news conference earlier Friday.

 Hospitalizations and deaths have lagged behind the new rise in infections, but Christian Drosten, Germany’s top virologist, warned that that might not last, pointing out that Germany has an elderly population.